stanislav-halyn/adventure-capitalist-game/README.md

   > Note.
     After one of `GAME:buy-business`, `GAME:upgrade-business`, `GAME:gain-capital` or `GAME:hire-manager` events - the server will emit `GAME:get-business-info` event in order to update the state on client.

+# Note

+In this implementation of the game server, we are saving all user instances in the server instance memory.
+This approach has one very big disadvantage: every time we deploy on the server - the users will lose their progress.
+This needs to be fixed using DB and allowing to init player instance with initial business data.
+It wasn't implemented due to lack of time.